MistyBlaze/vibe_anaylsis/data/README.md

 ```

 The helper script stores the archive and extracted CSV files under `data/flight-delay-dataset-2018-2024/`.
 Once the files are present, run `python analysis/generate_flight_delay_report.py` from the repository root to create the Markdown summary.

+Both the report generator and chart builder now scan the data directory recursively and automatically extract any Kaggle-provided zip archives you drop here, so keeping the original download intact is sufficient.